-- 6 (h) Supervisory employees not otherwise included in other 7 workplace relations units. - (i) Employees of the Nevada System of Higher Education, except such employees who are category I peace officers. - (j) Employees of the State Department of Conservation and Natural Resources who: - (1) Perform emergency fire suppression; or - (2) Provide direct support to the employees described in subparagraph (1). - 3.
-The Board shall, in accordance with the rules established pursuant to section 17 of this act, establish the exact classifications of employees within each workplace relations unit.
-The Board may assign a new classification to a workplace relations unit based upon the similarity of the new classification to other classifications within the workplace relations unit. - 4.
-The Board shall not change an established workplace relations unit arbitrarily. - 5.
-The Board shall determine whether the employment functions of any group of employees performing managerial functions preclude the inclusion of those employees in a workplace relations unit. - 6.
-As used in this section: - (a) "Category I peace officer" has the meaning ascribed to it in NRS 289.460. - 30 (b) "Category II peace officer" has the meaning ascribed to it 31 in NRS 289.470. - (c) "Category III peace officer" has the meaning ascribed to it in NRS 289.480. - Sec.
-26. If no employee organization is designated as the exclusive representative of a workplace relations unit and an employee organization files with the Board a list of its membership showing that the employee organization represents more than 50 percent of the employees within the workplace relations unit, the Board shall designate the employee organization as the exclusive representative of the workplace relations unit without ordering an election. - Sec.
-27. 1.
-If no employee organization is designated as the exclusive representative of a workplace relations unit, the Board shall order an election to be conducted within the workplace relations unit if:
+(h) Supervisory employees not otherwise included in other workplace 1 2 3 4 5 6 7 8 9 relations units. (i) Employees of the Nevada System of Higher Education, except such employees who are category I peace officers.

+(j) Employees of the State Department of Conservation and Natural Resources who:

+(1) Perform emergency fire suppression; or

+- (2) Provide direct support to the employees described in subparagraph - The Commission shall, in accordance with the rules adopted pursuant to section 18 of this act, establish the exact classifications of employees within each workplace relations unit.
+The Commission may assign a new classification to a workplace relations unit based upon the similarity of the new classification to other classifications within the workplace relations unit.

+The Commission shall not change an established workplace relations unit arbitrarily.

+The Commission shall determine whether the employment functions of any group of employees performing managerial functions preclude the inclusion of those employees in a workplace relations unit.

+6. As used in this section:

+- (a) "Category I peace officer" has the meaning ascribed to it in NRS 289.460. - (b) "Category II peace officer" has the meaning ascribed to it in NRS 289.470. - (c) "Category III peace officer" has the meaning ascribed to it in NRS 289.480. - Sec.
+28. If no employee organization is designated as the exclusive representative of a workplace relations unit and an employee organization files with the Commission a list of its membership showing that the employee organization represents more than 50 percent of the employees within the workplace relations unit, the Commission shall designate the employee organization as the exclusive representative of the workplace relations unit without ordering an election.

+Sec.
+29. 1.
+If no employee organization is designated as the exclusive representative of a workplace relations unit, the Commission shall order an election to be conducted within the workplace relations unit if:

-- (a) An employee organization files with the Board a written request for an election which includes a list of its membership showing that it represents at least 30 percent but not more than 50 percent of the employees within the workplace relations unit; and - (b) No other election to choose, change or discontinue representation has been conducted within the workplace relations unit during the preceding 12 months. - 2.
-If the Board designates an employee organization as the exclusive representative of a workplace relations unit pursuant to subsection 1 or section 26 of this act, the Board shall order an election if:
+(a) An employee organization files with the Commission a written request for an election which includes a list of its membership showing that it represents at least 30 percent but not more than 50 percent of the employees within the workplace relations unit; and

-(a) Either:
+(b) No other election to choose, change or discontinue representation has been conducted within the workplace relations unit during the preceding 12 months.

+- 2. If the Commission designates an employee organization as the exclusive representative of a workplace relations unit following an election pursuant to subsection 1 or pursuant to section 28 of this act, the Commission shall order an election: - (a) If either: